 During our summer hike, Pat and I added in a detour to Lion’s Head (elevation 1738 feet/530 m), a high point with stellar views.
 There are multiple routes up to Lion’s Head, and this is not the most common one because it’s much longer.
 At Riga Junction, we headed left and followed the AT approximately 2 miles (3.6 km) to Lion’s Head.

 To reach Bear Mountain, we then retraced our steps back to Riga Junction and continued north on the AT for just over a mile (0.6 km) to the Bear Mountain summit.

 From the summit of Bear Mountain, views extend north and west over the Taconic and Berkshire Mountains of eastern New York and southern Massachusetts, and south and east over the forests, rolling hills, and open spaces of rural Connecticut.

 In June and July, the trails in this area are lined with Mountain Laurel, Connecticut’s state flower.
 These white or light pink flowers grow on very twisty bushes with dark green oblong leaves.
 The flowers are small but bloom in bunches, adding some pastel beauty to the otherwise green and brown forest.

 Well, there you have it.
 My first venture on the AT, and panoramic views from Connecticut’s highest summit!

-I’ve since conquered a few more of the New England high points, so stay tuned for future “On Top Of…” posts.
+I’ve since stood on a few more of the New England high points, so stay tuned for future “On Top of…” posts.

 The Important Stuff: